meilisearch/specifications/text/0077-words-position-limit.md

 ## 2. Technical Aspects

-When MeiliSearch indexes a document, it indexes several words position per field until a limit is reached.
+When MeiliSearch indexes a document, it indexes several word positions per field until a limit is reached.

 It is important to note that the limit is not strictly related to the number of words.
 Indeed, soft separators are also counted as `1` position while hard separators are counted as `8` positions.